 As more studies are conducted into this intriguing relationship, understanding how our microbiome can affect different types of cancer could help us to develop treatments for this potentially deadly disease.

 In this article, we explore what current evidence tells us about the link between cancer and the microbiome, including how it works and what it means for those affected by cancer.
+All the information is based on the knowledge we have accumulated during our experience as professional microbiome sequencing experts.

 What do we know about the relationship between gut microbiome and cancer?